roboconf/roboconf.github.io/en/user-guide/preparing-virtual-images-with-the-agent.md

 is achieved by creating and storing a virtual image.
 When a VM will be instantiated from this image, the agent will already be there.

-> We are thinking about providing a mechanism in the DM to upload the agent on a remote host.
-> This will be more convenient for devices or self-hosted machines.
-For cloud deployments, this
+> We plan to create system packages (.deb, .rpm) for both the DM and the agent.
-> will result in less things to do to create the virtual image.
+> For agents, it will simplify the creation of the virtual images.

 The creation of a virtual image depends on the IaaS you use.
 You may also define virtual appliances with [OVF](http://en.wikipedia.org/wiki/Open_Virtualization_Format)